Custom Lookup Tables

 2. In the upper-right corner, click Create New.

-• Note: This is required to import your data later in this process.
+• Enabled?: Ensure this toggle is set to YES.
+This is required to import your data later in this process.

 • Click Add Log Type.